 \For academic purposes, our programs are measured in credit hours.
 However, at some campuses, our programs are measured in clock hours for Veterans Affairs (VA) certification purposes.
-Where required to be reported in clock hours, each block within this program is 120 clock hours in length, for a total of 2,187 clock hours.
+Where required to be reported in clock hours, each block within this program is 120 clock hours in length, and the two AMTI courses add 147 hours, for a total of 2,187 clock hours.